Lucas-C/dotfiles_and_notes/misc/Software_Engineering/OnDBsQueuesBrokersAndCaching.md

 spotify/sparkey : simple constant key/value storage library, for read-heavy systems with infrequent large bulk inserts,
     inspired by CDB and Tokyo Cabinet : https://labs.spotify.com/2013/09/03/sparkey/

+#### DynamoDB

 [The Three AWS DynamoDB Limits You Need to Know](https://www.alexdebrie.com/posts/dynamodb-limits/):
     the item size limit; the page size limit for Query and Scan operations; and the partition throughput limits.

+ddbsh is an interactive shell for AWS DynamoDB: https://hypecycles.com/2023/01/25/hello-dynamodb-shell/

 #### MongoDB